Pavel Durov: Children

-According to Forbes, Durov has 2 children with his ex-wife, Daria Bondarenko.
-Durov met Bondarenko while studying at university; as of 2021, she was living in Barcelona.
+It is reported that Durov has two children with Daria Bondarenko, a former classmate.
+It is speculated that one of these children is included in a 2013 photo posted by Durov in late 2024.
+According to Forbes, Durov met Bondarenko while studying at university; as of 2021, she was living in Barcelona.
 In 2021, Russian Forbes ranked Durov's children as the sixth-richest heirs in Russia.